 Looking to buy an iPad, are you?
 Great!
 And don't worry, we can help you pick the right iPad for your needs.

 There's a few different questions there, but they all come down to one main consideration: what do you need from an iPad?
-In our iPad buying guide, updated for autumn/winter 2014, we'll help you work out your requirements and whether you should get the iPad Air 1, iPad Air 2, iPad mini 1, iPad mini 2 or iPad mini 3.
+In our iPad buying guide, updated for 2015, we'll help you work out your requirements and whether you should get the iPad Air 1, iPad Air 2, iPad mini 1, iPad mini 2 or iPad mini 3.
 We'll then talk about further options, such as storage capacity, 3G/cellular capabilities and even colours.
 We'll even talk about whether you should be getting an iPad at all - would an Android or Windows tablet be a more cost-effective option? - and discuss second-hand and refurbished alternatives that will save money.

 And when you've decided which iPad you want to buy, head to our article Complete guide to buying an iPad for detailed advice on the best places to buy, the best deals, second-hand and refurbished options and more.

 iPad buying guide 2015: The current iPad line-up